cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 * Consul is using TCP and UDP ports 8300 and 8301
 * Consul exposes port 8500 for HTTPS API access
 * PostgreSQL exposes port 15432 for database replication
-* Syncthing exposes port 22000 for filesystem replication
+* Syncthing exposes port 22000 for file system replication

 # Nginx

 [Nginx](http://nginx.com/) is a high-performing Web server.
-In Cloudify Manager, it serves two purposes:
+In the Cloudify Manager, it serves two purposes:

 * A proxy for the Cloudify REST service and Cloudify Console
 * A file server to host Cloudify-specific resources, agent packages and blueprint resources.